 Learning words in this way helps to fix them in your long-term memory too because you develop a better understanding of the context in which they’re used.

-If you wait until you can speak a language perfectly before you start speaking, you'll never start speaking.
-Just have a go, people won’t laugh at you – and even if they do, who cares?
+But if you wait until you can speak a language perfectly before you start speaking… you’ll never start speaking.
+It’s a classic catch-22.

 You don’t need to write everything down.
 Maybe you did that at school – but if you’re reading this, it probably didn’t work.